Logotipo de HL

 If you are a victim of Dr. Hadden, contact the New York sex abuse attorneys at Herman Law, as you may be eligible for substantial compensation.

-DR. HADDEN FAQS
+DR. HADDEN LAWSUIT FAQS

 Robert Hadden is a former gynecologist at NewYork-Presbyterian/Columbia University Irving Medical Center charged with sexually abusing patients from as early as 1993 until he lost his license in 2012.

 In January of 2023, Robert Hadden was sentenced to 20 years in prison for enticing and inducing four victims to travel interstate to engage in unlawful sexual activity.
 He will also pay a $10,000 fine and is subject to lifetime supervised release after his prison sentence is complete.
-In a previous prosecution by the state of New York, Dr. Hadden avoided jail time by accepting a plea bargain.
+In a previous prosecution by the state of New York, Hadden avoided jail time by accepting a plea bargain.

 This isn’t surprising considering the power and prestige of Columbia University, his former employer.
 With a $13 billion endowment, it is one of New York City’s largest private landowners and one of the most powerful institutions in the country.
 Ultimately, however, none of this was enough to prevent federal authorities from prosecuting Robert Hadden and putting him behind bars.

-Dr. Robert Hadden worked at NewYork-Presbyterian/Columbia University Irving Medical Center, a prestigious medical institution located in Manhattan, New York.
+The former Dr. Robert Hadden worked at NewYork-Presbyterian/Columbia University Irving Medical Center, a prestigious medical institution located in Manhattan, New York.
 The institution has since condemned his behavior and negotiated settlements with some of his former patients.
-Notwithstanding, the Medical Center and its parent institutions are facing lawsuits for orchestrating a decades-long coverup of Dr. Hadden’s criminal behavior against his patients.
+Notwithstanding, the Medical Center and its parent institutions are facing lawsuits for orchestrating a decades-long coverup of Hadden’s criminal behavior against his patients.

 Columbia University offered a public apology to victims in September 2023.
 Because the letter fails to admit to any wrongdoing while the University aggressively fights against liability in civil court, the apology has not been well-received by victims.
 The overriding sentiment?
 “Too little, too late.”

-The survivors report that Dr. Robert Hadden started by gaining their trust.
+The survivors report that the former Dr. Robert Hadden started by gaining their trust.
 This led to strings of inappropriate questions, including questions about their preferred sexual positions and behavior.
 He then performed unnecessary and inappropriate physical examinations.
 Among other things, he sexually assaulted patients by:

 • Requiring them to undress for unconventional “mole checks” or “scoliosis checks”;